pt9999/fixlang_minilib/doc/lib/math/bigfloat.md

 Set the precision of a BigFloat in base2.
 The precision is round-up to multiple of 32, except if `prec == 0` then the precision is set to 32.

+#### epsilon: BigFloat -> BigFloat;

+Gets a BigInt that represents the smallest change in the mantissa of this BigInt.

 #### mul_pow2: I64 -> BigFloat -> BigFloat;

 Calculates `a * 2^e`.